-In my book «Fashion and Consumption in Contemporary Russia» I explore the transformation in consumption in contemporary Russia during the last twenty years, when the former socialist state survived the so-called «consumer revolution».
+In my book «Fashion and Consumer Revolution in Contemporary Russia» I explore the transformation in consumption in contemporary Russia during the last twenty years, when the former socialist state survived the so-called «consumer revolution».
 I focus on fashion and clothing consumption since that has proven to be one of the spheres most sensitive to post-socialist transformations.
 Consumption is considered as a set of interconnected economic and cultural institutions and practices that create a certain type of consumer subjects.
 Drawing from the data of original research based on ethnographic observation, in-depth interviews, and discourse analysis, the book explores transformations of retail trade, ideology of fashion and consumption, social structure (including age, gender, class, ethnicity), and also everyday life in two of Russia’s cities — St. Petersburg and Novosibirsk.
 It also shed light on the consumption and clothing experience of Russian migrants and tourists in the capital of Finland — Helsinki.
 Taking into consideration post-socialist transformations, the book concludes how fashion and consumption have changed from socialist slow-paced and talks about future developments in this sphere.

 Table of contents